 The ex-undercover officer arrested after a 2013 melee among bikers and the driver of an SUV in New York has been sentenced to two years in city jail, according to the New York County District Attorney’s Office.

 Wojciech Braszczok was acquitted in June on the charge of gang assault in the first degree, but found guilty on lesser charges of second-degree assault, first-degree riot, second-degree criminal mischief and two counts of first-degree coercion, all felonies.

 “Acts of violence can rapidly escalate, and in this case, within a matter of minutes this group of bikers began a ferocious and unrelenting assault on the victim, alarmingly close to his wife and young daughter.
 The convictions of 11 defendants demonstrate that gang violence of any kind is a threat to public safety that will not be tolerated,” District Attorney Cyrus Vance said in a statement after the convictions.

-Added Ng, "I thought we were going to die.”
+Ng told the court Tuesday: “I thought we were going to die.”

 After cyclists were able to briefly open the passenger door, Ng told her husband to pull away: “We’re not going to survive this if we’re sitting here.
 So I told him just go, just go.
 He honked and then he turned the wheel,” she said.
 “I thought we went over a bike or something like that and then we just sped off.”

-Men also tried to pull his wife from the passenger seat.
+At the same time, men tried to pull his wife from the passenger seat.